WAS - MSP

 MSP

-MSP's light rail connects to Minneapolis and Saint Paul, with trains every 15-20 minutes, saving on taxi costs.
+MSP's light rail offers a cost-effective way to reach downtown Minneapolis or Saint Paul, with trains every 15-20 minutes.

 Read more about MSPby Ramsey Qubein